Hostel (2005) review – Shallow, nasty, and surprisingly effective

 Welcome to Knockout Horror.
-It’s day 12 of our 31 days of Halloween 2025 movie-review-a-day feature.
 I hope you guys are ready for a lot of blood, guts, and violence.
 Today, I decided to revisit a movie I haven’t actually watched since it first released all the way back in 2005 – Eli Roth’s Hostel.

 A New Wave of Brutality